Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Introduction

-\begin{enumerate} \item \textbf{Human-Centered Decision Making with Generative Curation}: We formalize the concept of human-centered decision making, and considers generating a set of recommendations to maximize human desirability of the action, which could include both quantitative factors and unmeasurable qualitative factors.
-We introduce the framework of generative curation where we utilize a distributional approach to enable flexible generation of diverse and near-optimal solutions. \item \textbf{Novel Diversity Metric}: We establish that if qualitative factors are assumed to follow a stationary Gaussian process, their contribution to the objective function can be formally expressed as a new diversity regularization term.
+Formally, our contributions are as follows: \begin{enumerate} \item \textbf{Human-Centered Decision Making with Generative Curation}: We formalize the concept of human-centered decision making, and considers generating a set of recommendations to maximize human desirability of the action, which could include both quantitative factors and unmeasurable qualitative factors.
+We introduce the framework of generative curation to optimally recommend human decision-makers in a generative manner. \item \textbf{Novel Diversity Metric}: We establish that if qualitative factors are assumed to follow a stationary Gaussian process, their contribution to the objective function can be formally expressed as a new diversity regularization term.
 We further illustrate that the diversity metric is not equivalent to generating a wide spread of solutions, and how varying assumptions about the Gaussian Process influence the behavior of this diversity metric. \item \textbf{Flexible Implementation}: To operationalize our framework, we offer two methods: ($i$) a generative neural network architecture that generates a distribution $\pi$ to efficiently sample a diverse set of near-optimal actions and ($ii$) a sequential optimization approach that iteratively selects solutions, allowing the framework to be integrated into complex optimization problems without requiring fundamental changes to existing structures. \item \textbf{Empirical Validation}: We validate our framework using extensive synthetic and real datasets, demonstrating its effectiveness and practicality in enhancing decision-making across a range of complex environments. \end{enumerate}